microsoft/promptflow/src/promptflow-js/PromptFlowJS.md

   - Debug the flow and debug the app at the same time.
   - Integrate evaluation into the app CI/CD pipelines.

+## Stories to demo

+### Start creating a new flow from scratch on the web ui.

+1. Sign in to the workspace portal/AI Studio with flight opened and go to the prompt flow page.
+2. Click the "+Create button"
+3. In the flow selection panel, there is an new option: "JavaScript Flow" in the "Create by type" section.
+(Not good for the prod design.
+Just for demo.)
+4. For demo, only hard-coded typescript version available.
+For prod there will be some extra UI to config the JavaScript presets.
+5. For demo, only standard flow available.
+Not evaluation flow or chat flows.
+6. Prompt flow authoring page opened.

+### Web UI Authoring experience

+1. For demo, actions on the tool bars will not be available.
+2. Runtime selector should be removed.
+3. Monaco editor should be applied with TypeScript highlighting.
+4. Todo: standard flow template
+5. Remove default nodes from the template.
+6. Todo: demo flow.

+### Test & debug flow on Web UI

+1. Click the "run" button on the toolbar, the flow can complete the run.
+2. Open the Chrome debug console tool (Chrome only), go to the "source" pivot, there should be a "prompt-flow-executor.worker" directory.
+Open it you can view and set debugging breakpoints to the tool source code there.
+For demo, we do not support debug external imported libs there.
+3. Set breakpoints in the tool code and rerun the flow.
+Breakpoints, step in/out/over should work.

+### Consume flow from Web UI

+1. TODO: code experience to use flow in the app codebase.
+2. Add a "code" button on the toolbar, provide 2 options: copy code, export to package.
+3. Click "copy code", a right panel opened with generated code which user can use directly in the app codebase.
+4. Click "export to package", for demo,  to download a zip contains a npm package for the flow.

+### From Web UI to VS Code

+Add a button "clone with VS Code"

+1. Similar with the "clone in VS Code button", it will launch VS Code on your machine, ask user to select a directory, and download the flow as a local folder.

+### Local test, edit

+1. The downloaded flow can be tested on local with vscode directly without any changes.
+2. Can use VS Code debug tool to debug the flow (breakpoints, step in/out/over, etc.)
+3. User can turn on the "hot-reload" mode.
+With this mode, the outputs will be refreshed automatically without triggering the inputs again.

+### Local integration with app

+1. The API to integrate flow to APP will be consistent in both browser and Node.js
+2. User are developing a chat app, uses the flow directly in the codebase.
+3. User are using CRA with HMR support, the flow should work with it.

 ## Design directions

 ### Connections